Vanherwegentim/CompSciMaster/2-Sem/Information Retrieval and Search Engines/Exam_Summary.md

 **Query:** The IR process start with a user query, which is a representation of what information the user needs.
 The query can be a set of keywords, a sentence or any other form of input that tells us what the user wants.

-**Query Processing:** The query in processed and enhanced to increase the effectiveness in retrieving relevant documents.
+**Query Processing:** The query is processed and enhanced to increase the effectiveness in retrieving relevant documents.
 Techniques like query expansion, where we add additional terms or synonyms to capture a broader range of relevant documents.
 Other techniques like, query normalization, stop-word removal or stemming are used to improve the accuracy of the query.

 **Indexing:** This stage indexes the documents in the collection.
 This the process of creating a structured representation of the documents that allows for efficient retrieval.
 Typically, an inverted index is created, which maps terms to the documents that contain them.
 The inverted index is a fundamental data structure used in IR systems for fast retrieval.